Member Organizations

 Audit Oversight Arrangements

-Article 78 to 81 of the Law on Independent Audit of 2014 designates the Ministry of Finance (MoF) as the independent audit oversight authority in the jurisdiction.
-Under the law, the MoF is responsible for: (i) issuing audit licenses and maintaining a registry of practitioners who meet initial professional development and continuing professional development requirements outlined in the law; (ii) developing auditing and assurance standards; (iii) setting ethical standards; (iv) conducting quality assurance reviews for all audits; and (v) conducting an investigation and disciplinary system with the Laos Chamber of Professional Accountants and Auditors.
+Articles 78 to 81 of the Law on Independent Audit No. 51/NA dated 22 July 2014 designate the Ministry of Finance (MoF) as the audit oversight authority in the Lao People’s Democratic Republic.
+Under the law, the MoF is responsible for issuing audit licenses and maintaining a registry of practitioners who meet the initial professional development and continuing professional development requirements established in the legislation.
+In addition, the MoF is responsible for establishing auditing and assurance standards, setting ethical requirements, conducting quality assurance reviews for all statutory audits, and operating the investigative and disciplinary system jointly with the Laos Chamber of Professional Accountants and Auditors (LCPAA).

 -